General History Programme dates 2025 at 12.04.25

 £3 each

-The very popular Paul Harding will do a presentation on A Victorian Easter which I am sure will
+The very popular Paul Harding will do a presentation on A Victorian Easter which was lively and full of facts including the Easter Hare

 D